 It is a phenomenon that the Northcote-Trevelyan reforms of the mid-19th century were meant to banish, and one which now threatens Britain’s rare and precious heritage of relatively efficient, relatively uncorrupt government.

 ‘The practice of good government in Britain has not been lost – yet.
 But it is changing, and in ways which could eventually lead to the disappearance of impartial scrutiny of government policy by civil service officials.’

 Special advisers undermine Whitehall, says report – Financial Times

 About the Author

 Alasdair Palmer was born in London and read history and philosophy at Cambridge.
 He has worked for Granada Television (now ITV), The Spectator and The Sunday Telegraph, where he won the Charles Douglas Home Prize for Journalism in 2002.
 He has been a creative consultant for HBO in Los Angeles and spent 18 months at the Home Office as a civil servant, observing the relationship between ministers, special advisers and civil servants while writing speeches for Theresa May.
 He currently is writing a television drama series about human rights with Peter Berry.
-He is married with two children.Download PDF Purchase Book Buy Kindle Version
+He is married with two children.Download PDF Buy From Amazon Buy Kindle Version